Contents

 prioritise lifelong learning – identifying readers and problem-solvers

 Every assessment is unique and branded to the school.
-Your target school chooses the subjects and timings of the test to suit their values and admissions process.
+Your child’s target school chooses the subjects to suit their admissions process.
 More information about your target school’s test will be available on the admissions section of the school website.

 Lord Wandsworth College

-Over 100 senior schools use Atom Assessments in their entrance process.
+Over 100 senior schools use Quest Admissions in their entrance process.
 Some of these schools are included in the list below.

 Ardingly College